What You Need To Know About Requesting Workplace Accommodations

 Find solutions.

-Answering the questions above will help you articulate the accommodations you need to your employer.
+Answering the questions above will help you explain the accommodations you need to your employer.
 For example, maybe you need your company’s IT department to help you enable Windows Magnifier so you can read text on your computer screen.
-Maybe you need to be moved to an area with more natural light to decrease eye strain.
+Perhaps you need to be moved to an area with more natural light to decrease eye strain.

 The key is to bring some proposed solutions to your employer.
-Articulating the problem you face and how you plan to solve it will increase the chances of success.
+Articulating your problem and how you plan to solve it will increase your chances of success.
 Suggesting ideas will also get the person you are talking to thinking.
-Maybe someone else in your company uses a different screen magnifier, which would allow you to easily try it out to see if it will work for you.
+Maybe someone in your company uses a different screen magnifier, allowing you to quickly try it out to see if it will work for you.

 Make your request.

-In addition to your current challenges and your proposed solutions, you will also need a specific description of what is causing your workplace challenge.
+In addition to your current challenges and proposed solutions, you will need a specific description of what is causing your workplace challenge.
 You do not legally have to disclose your disability under the ADA, but you do need a specific reason for your accommodation request.
-Be prepared for suggested alternatives, as employers are able to offer different solutions that would result in the same outcome.
+Be prepared for suggested alternatives, as employers can offer different solutions that would result in the same outcome.

 What if your accommodation request is denied?